-- Try to incooperate SCOUT and alpha-beta together. - The searching window of alpha-beta if properly set can be used as TEST in SCOUT. - Using a searching window is better than using a single bound as in SCOUT. - Can also apply alpha-beta cut if it applies. - Modifications to the SCOUT algorithm: - Traverse the tree with two bounds as the alpha-beta procedure does. - ▶ A searching window. - ▶ Use the current best bound to guide the TEST value. - Use a fail soft version to get a better result when the returned value is out of the window.
+- Try to incooperate SCOUT and alpha-beta together. - The searching window of alpha-beta if properly set can be used as TEST in SCOUT. - Using a searching window is better than using a single bound as in SCOUT. - Can also apply alpha-beta cut if it applies. - Modifications to the SCOUT algorithm: - Traverse the tree with two bounds as the alpha-beta procedure does. - \triangleright A searching window. - \triangleright Use the current best bound to guide the value used in TEST. - Use a fail soft version to get a better result when the returned value is out of the window.